Polyvagal Theory Part 1: Autonomic Hierachy

 Today we’re diving into the Autonomic Hierarchy.

-The autonomic nervous system is divided into three parts, each with it’s own set of protective actions.
+The autonomic nervous system is divided into three states, each with it’s own set of protective actions.

 You can envision the activity of your autonomic nervous system as a kind of ladder of physiological and corresponding emotional states.